Great site for MSBuild recipes

 But then I often get the question; “Ok - what can I configure”.
 I haven’t...

-OK - this might be the coolest “useless” application I’ve seen… but it alone made me want an IPhone.
+OK - this might be the coolest “useless” application I’ve seen… but it alone made me want an iPhone.
 Badly.

 And here:

-The cool thing is that Apple has create such a great mobile computing plattform.
-Telephony is just an application among others.
-Such as the flute.
-I am still waiting for the euphonium of course...
+The cool thing is that Apple has created such a great mobile computing platform.
+Telephony is just an application among others, such as the flute.

 The Swedish brass band movement has a new champion… The king is dead - long live the king!